ktompkins1/CaseStudy1DDS/README.md

 # CaseStudy1DDS
 Assignment 8 &amp; 9 Project
-Provided in the repository are my powerpoint slides, r Markdown and video I was not able to generate the csv file for the No label attrition.
+Provided in the repository are my powerpoint slides, r Markdown which also includes link to my youtube video.
+I was not able to generate the csv file for the No label attrition.
 I had trouble understanding how to predict the attrition for each of the employees.
 For my rMarkdown file, I wa sonly able to generate a file via word. html and Powerpoint produced errors.